Edmund Andros: Governor of Virginia

 Virginia was the first colonial post where Andros had to work with a local assembly.
 His relationship with the House of Burgesses was generally cordial, but he encountered some resistance, especially to measures related to the war and colonial defenses.
 He hired armed vessels to patrol the colony's waters and contributed financially to New York's colonial defenses, which formed a bulwark against the possibility of French and Indian incursions into Virginia.
 In 1696 Andros was ordered by the king to send troops to New York, for which the burgesses reluctantly appropriated £1,000.
-Andros' management of colonial defense and Indian relations was successful: Virginia, unlike New York and New England, was not attacked during the war.
+Andros's management of colonial defense and Indian relations was successful: Virginia, unlike New York and New England, was not attacked during the war.

 During his tenure, Andros made an enemy of James Blair, a prominent Anglican minister.
 Blair was working to establish a new college for educating Anglican ministers, and he believed Andros did not support the idea.
 However, Blair and Nicholson worked closely together on this idea, with Nicholson often coming from Maryland for meetings on the subject.
-The two men were united in their dislike of Andros, and their activities helped to cause Andros' resignation.
+The two men were united in their dislike of Andros, and their activities helped to cause Andros's resignation.
 The College of William and Mary was founded in 1693.
 Despite Blair's claims that Andros was unsupportive, Andros donated the cost of the bricks to construct the college's chapel from his own funds and convinced the House of Burgesses to approve funding of £100 per year for the college.

-Blair's complaints, many of them vague and inaccurate, went to London, where proceedings into Andros' conduct began at the Board of Trade and the Church of England ecclesiastical courts in 1697.
+Blair's complaints, many of them vague and inaccurate, went to London, where proceedings into Andros's conduct began at the Board of Trade and the Church of England ecclesiastical courts in 1697.
 Andros had lost most of his support on the Board of Trade when a Whig faction came to power, and his advocates were unable to sway the board in favor of him.
 Anglican bishops staunchly supported Blair and Nicholson.
 In March 1698, Andros, complaining of fatigue and illness, asked to be recalled.

 Later years

-Andros' recall was announced in London in May 1698; Nicholson replaced him.
+Andros's recall was announced in London in May 1698; Nicholson replaced him.
 He returned to England and resumed his post as bailiff of Guernsey.
 He divided his time between Guernsey and London, where he had a house in Denmark Hill.
 His second wife died in 1703, and he married for the third time in 1707, to Elizabeth Fitzherbert.

 In 1704, Queen Anne named him Lieutenant Governor of Guernsey, a post he held until 1708.
 He died in London on 24 February 1714 and was buried at St Anne's Church, Soho.
 Elizabeth Andros died in 1717 and was buried near Edmund in the same church.
 The church was destroyed during the Second World War, and there is no longer any trace of their graves.
 He had no issue by any of his wives.